HKJPN/MD-WORKS-PROVENANCE/README.md

 It is a system for preserving and verifying a **recorded writing process**.

-If you discover a security issue, signature-verification flaw, provenance bypass, or evidence-semantics problem, please use the repository's designated security contact rather than publishing detailed exploit instructions in a public Issue.
+If you discover a security issue, signature-verification flaw, PROVENANCE bypass, or evidence-semantics problem, please use the repository's designated security contact rather than publishing detailed exploit instructions in a public Issue.

 ---

 ## Design principle

-MD//WORKS Provenance is built around one idea:
+MD//WORKS PROVENANCE is built around one idea:

 > **Stop guessing from the final text.
 Preserve the process evidence.**